LordSandeepa/LordSandeepa/README.md

 ## 👦 ABOUT ME

-First Of all **F Society**.I'm a **Dead Body** Currently Living in a Matrix.
+First Of all **Fk Society**.I'm a **Dead Body** Currently Living in a Matrix.
 I live up to enhancing the living standards and business of people around the globe harnessing the cutting-edge technologies in the world.
 I believe that the way of heading forward with the surrounding ones is a blessing and can bring me self-satisfaction which means all I need.

 <h3 align="left">Connect with me:</h3>